 Example: The photo pictured above would have the following filename:

 The photographer retains full copyright to his or her images.
-However, participation in the contest requires the contestant to give Audubon Community Nature Center (ACNC) permission to use the photographs without compensation on the Contest Website as well as on other ACNC websites and in news releases which may appear in print or on third party websites for the purpose of publicizing the contest.
+However, participation in the contest requires the contestant to give Audubon Community Nature Center (ACNC) permission to use the photographs without compensation on the Contest Website as well as on other ACNC websites and in news releases which may appear in print or on third party websites for the purpose of publicizing the contest, as well as other ACNC activities.
 ACNC will always include the photographer's name when using a photograph for any purpose.